August 9, 2025

 Whether you're building mood boards, concept art references, or asset libraries, here are the capabilities to look for:

-Cloud sync & multi-platform support: You should be able to switch from your desktop to your laptop, or even your tablet, without exporting and importing files manually (e.g. Kosmik handle this with cloud workspaces).
+• Cloud sync and multi-platform support: You should be able to switch from your desktop to your laptop, or even your tablet, without exporting and importing files manually (e.g. Kosmik and Milanote handle this with cloud workspaces).

-Infinite canvas with mixed media support: A good alternative shouldn’t limit you to static images.
-Look for one that supports PDFs, videos, GIFs, and even full web pages (e.g. Kosmik’s built-in browser and PDF reader make this easy).
+• Infinite canvas with mixed media support: A good alternative shouldn't limit you to static images.
+Look for one that supports PDFs, videos, GIFs, and even full web pages (e.g. Kosmik's built-in browser makes this easy).

-AI or manual tagging & search: Finding that one perfect reference shouldn’t take 10 minutes of scrolling (e.g. Kosmik auto-tags your media, Eagle enables granular manual labels, and MyMind uses AI recall).
+• AI or manual tagging and search: Finding that one perfect reference shouldn't take 10 minutes of scrolling (e.g. Kosmik auto-tags your media, Eagle enables granular manual labels, and MyMind uses AI recall).

-Collaboration & comments: Mood boards often aren’t solo projects (e.g. Kosmik lets you invite teammates or share with guests).
+• Collaboration and comments: Mood boards often aren't solo projects (e.g. Milanote and Kosmik both support real-time team collaboration).

-Mobile or tablet workflow: If you draw on an iPad or sketch on the go, mobile support matters (e.g. VizRef is iPad-first app works well on tablets).
+• Mobile or tablet workflow: If you draw on an iPad or sketch on the go, mobile support matters (e.g. VizRef is an iPad-first app that works well alongside Procreate).

-Fair, transparent pricing: PureRef’s “pay-what-you-want” model is affordable but feature-limited.
-Compare free tiers (Kosmik Beta), affordable one-time licenses (Eagle at $34.95), and reasonably priced subscriptions.
+• Fair, transparent pricing: PureRef's "pay-what-you-want" model is affordable but feature-limited.
+Compare affordable one-time licenses (Eagle at $34.95, VizRef at $3.99), free open-source options (BeeRef), and subscription plans with different feature levels.

 With those criteria in mind, let's dive into the top PureRef alternatives available right now, ranked from the most flexible to the most specialized ones.